ShoiraTa/shoirata/README.md

 I’m a Full Stack Web developer, I like  collaborating with others to build digital solutions that solve real-world problems.

 - 🌱 I’m currently learning algorithms and data structures.
 - 💬 Ask me about Ruby on Rails, React, restful APIs and Redux.
-I will try to help you as much as I can.
-- ⚡ Quote: The purpose of our lives is to be happy :heart:
+- ⚡ Quote: Living, learning, & leveling up! :heart:

 <br/>